Do You Need Planning Permission For An Orangery?

 - It won’t include balconies, verandas or raised platforms.

-There are however, certain exceptions to the permitted development rights.
-Firstly, permitted developments to not apply to properties which are listed buildings, flats, maisonettes and on some new build developments.
-If you live in a listed building, you will have to seek listed building consent in order for your orangery to be built.
+- Permitted developments do not apply to properties which are listed buildings, flats, maisonettes and on some new build developments: If you live in a listed building, you will have to seek listed building consent in order for your orangery to be built.

-Secondly, any homes built prior to 1948 and homes within Scotland, Wales and Northern Ireland are not included in the permitted development rights for 2020.
+- Built before 1948: Any homes built prior to 1948 and homes within Scotland, Wales and Northern Ireland are not included in the permitted development rights for 2026.

-Thirdly, for any home situated on designated land which includes: National Parks, Areas of Outstanding Natural Beauty, Conservation Areas and World Heritage Sites, planning permission will be required.
+- Homes situated on designated land: For these types of homes, including National Parks, Areas of Outstanding Natural Beauty, Conservation Areas and World Heritage Sites, planning permission will be required.

-Finally, any previous renovations must be included within the volume allowances mentioned in the bullet pointed lists above.
-Sometimes, a previous owner may have created additional space that you were unaware of so always best to double check this.
+- Documented previous renovations: Finally, any previous renovations must be included within the volume allowances mentioned in the bullet-pointed lists above.
+Sometimes, a previous owner may have created additional space that you were unaware of, so it’s always best to double-check this.

 Do You Need Building Regulations Approval For An Orangery?